And if hour number one is any indication, this rodeo is on.

 We need patriots like you to keep the system going when Rush is out having fun.

-You're very key.
+You're very kind.

-Moved to Austin area, got a little wiser, decided that Obama was not the prime candidate on the Democrat ticket.
+I'm a die-hard Democrat, born and raised in Louisiana, ran straight ticket all those years, moved to Austin area, got a little wiser, decided that Obama was not the prime candidate on the Democrat ticket.

-I headed to my polls and I could not vote for the McCain Palin ticket because of the closed primaries.
+I headed to my polls, and I could not vote for the McCain-Palin ticket because of the closed primaries.

-All right, back uh back up for me.
+All right, back up for me.

-If you're talking about when the Texas primary was in 2008, I mean Governor Palin had nothing to do with it yet.
+If you're talking about when the Texas primary was in 2008, I mean, Governor Palin had nothing to do with it yet, but it was about who would the Democrat nominee be, and it was sort of a McCain, Huckabee, Romney kind of choice.

-And what you wanted I wanted a Republican because I knew clearly that there was not a Democrat, a qualified Democrat candidate because I had declared uh that I was a Democrat.
+I wanted a Republican because I knew clearly that there was not a Democrat, a qualified Democrat candidate because I had declared that I was a Democrat.

-I was a very good thing.
+I was a Republican.

 So neither Obama nor Hillary appealed to you that much, right?